l7mp/stunner/README.md

 ```

 And that's all: a standalone deployment of STUNner is up and running, waiting for WebRTC clients to
 connect to it.
-The last step to do is to direct clients to indeed connect to STUNner.
+See the [STUNner installation guide](/doc/INSTALL.md) on how to customize STUNner or

-See the complete STUNner installation guide [here](/doc/INSTALL.md).
+deploy it without Helm, using a static [Kubernetes manifest](/kubernetes/stunner.yaml).

 ### Configuration